DISABILITY GRANTS is a SELF HELP Resource

 Secondhand Furniture and Household Items

-How can I get help to complete benefit forms?
+How do I complete benefit forms?

 For one to one support on completing benefit forms including Disability Living Allowance (DLA) and Personal Independence Payment (PIP) contact a local support agency such as: